common-voice/common-voice/docs/submitting-bulk-sentences.md

 All the sentences read by our contributors are sourced from copyright free sources or permissioned sources, either through [automated sourcing](https://github.com/common-voice/cv-sentence-extractor) by agreement from sources like Wikipedia or contributed by our language communities.

-If you want to add a single sentence, or a series of single sentences, you can do so via the [Sentence Collection](https://commonvoice.mozilla.org/write) page on the [Common Voice website](https://commonvoice.mozilla.org).
-To contribute a larger number of sentences at once, you can use the Bulk Sentence upload option.
+If you want to add a single sentence, or a series of less than 1000 sentences, you can do so via the [Sentence Collection](https://commonvoice.mozilla.org/write) page on the [Common Voice website](https://commonvoice.mozilla.org).
+To contribute a larger number of sentences (1000+) at once, you can use the Bulk Sentence upload option. _Remember, only files with more than 1000 sentences will be manually processed due to our small team size._

 Remember that for both single sentence and bulk sentence submissions, sentences must:
 - Be in the public domain, with a CC0 license
 - Be short, readable and take about 10-15 seconds to read
 - Avoid including numbers or special characters
 ## Formatting Your Bulk Sentences
 To upload bulk sentences, you'll need to have created a TSV file with your sentences.

 Please format your bulk sentences into a [.TSV](https://en.wikipedia.org/wiki/Tab-separated_values) file with five columns, containing the following columns from left to right:
 - Your sentence